nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - Different format for information shown by `DeleteCommand`

   > Instead of the UI message showing a success message followed by listing (all) the student(s) deleted,
-  > we could have it showing a success message only.
+  > we could have it show a success message only.

   **Pros:**
     - Reduces clutter in the UI message.